oneapi-src/oneAPI-samples/Templates/cmake/README.md

 ## Key Implementation Details

-Each language specific directory are contains few sample examples such as OpenMP, IPO.
+Each language specific directory contains a one or more samples with examples on how to use cmake with OneAPI (with examples using IPO/OpenMP).

 The examples in this directory are structured as a collection of independent projects, rather as a large single project.
 This way, any example can be copied